bottenderjs/bottenderjs.github.io/content/docs/Guides-LINE.md

 ## Event Types

 There are 7 types of events your bot may receive from LINE.
 In Bottender, you can access them via `context.event`.
-For more information, check [LINE Event Reference](./APIReference-LineEvent.md) and [Official Document](https://developers.line.me/en/docs/messaging-api/reference/#webhook-event-objects).
+For more information, check [Event Reference](./APIReference-Event) and [Official Document](https://developers.line.me/en/docs/messaging-api/reference/#webhook-event-objects).

 - Message event
   + Text